PRISM Conference

 Alyssa Lupinski (she/her)

-Alyssa Lupinski, LCSW (she/her) has been working with the community since my early days in Oneonta.
+Alyssa Lupinski, LCSW (she/her) has been working with the community since her early days in Oneonta.
 She continued this work by going into Social Work and focusing on how to best serve LGBTQ students in our schools, and build resiliency in students across all settings.
 She enjoys spending time with her students and learning as much from them, as they may from her work with them.

 Elliot Ruggles (he/they)